emiridbest/esusu2/README.md

 - We implemented a referral feature to reward users who tell their friends about our solutions
 - This creates an `upliner` and `downliner` relationship
 - When a `downliner` makes a deposit,
-  - `downliner` earns `1 MST` token
+  - `downliner` earns `2 MST` token
-  - `upliner` earns `0.1 MST` token as referral reward
+  - `upliner` earns `1 MST` token as referral reward
  ![Esusu referral](https://github.com/user-attachments/assets/c0764eac-6684-431b-80fa-55a8cbc21ced)

 ### Summary of Milestone

-1. Redifining the reward structure
+1. Redefining the reward structure
 2. Improving UI/UX
 3. Rewriting smart contracts
 4. Deploying in foundry as well as verification
-5. Writing test for the smart contact
+5. Writing test for the smart contract
 6. Adding user referral reward features
-7. Implementig social connect login for Twitter and GitHub
+7. Implementing social connect login for Twitter and GitHub

 ### Overview